Aharoni-Lab/Aharoni-Lab.github.io/_posts/2018-12-20-Methods-of-the-Year.md

 title: "Methods of the Year"
 ---

-## Imaging in behaving animals named methods of the year by Nature Methods.
+## Nature Methods named "Imaging in behaving animals" method of the year.